wartman/zjs/readme.md

 When you import a script, ZJS uses AJAX to load it.
 It investigates the file, looking for any dependencies via a regular expression.
 Once everything is loaded, it places the script into the DOM.

-An important note: in order to provide useful debugging information ZJS loads each script
-twice: once via ajax and once via a `<script>` tag.
-This is obviously not useable in a production environment, which is why you should always compile your project before deploying it.
-If you absolutely need to load scripts dynamically, you can set `z.config('debugging', false);` and scripts will be dynamically insterted without a second request.
-You won't be able to check line numbers with this method, however, so only use it on a script you know works well.

 Compiling is highly recomended, however.
 To compile a project, use the `zjs` command-line tool: